jvcasillas/LaTeX-IPA/README.md

 Ex. vowel-tense-high-front-unrounded.sublime-snippet = [i]

 ### Tab triggers
-There are two main groups:
+There are three main groups:

+	Diacritics: type "diac" + tab

 	Vowels: type "vowel" + tab

 	Consontants: type "cons" + tab

 Consonants also have two subcategories:

 	Liquids: type "liquid" + tab

 	Nasals: type "nasal" + tab

 ### Notes
 As of now (10/19/2013), I have only included the symbols that I use the most in English and Spanish.
 I will continue adding to the repository over time.
+Specifically, I plan to change the "cons" tab trigger and use the mode of articulation to divide groups.